carlosfrias/apigee-hybrid-workspace/bap_coe/bootstrap_runtime/playbooks/bootstrap-gcp-project/README.md

 | 5.                  | config-svc-accts-keys        | `molecule converge -s config-svc-accts-keys`       | Generate and download the service account keys. |
 | 6.                  | config-svc-accts-permissions | `molecule converge -s config-svc-accts-permissions` | Enable or disable permissions on the service account |

+### Molecule Invocations in Debug Mode
+Molecule can be invoked in debug mode at the command line in the following way:

+       molecule --debug -vvv converge

 # Configurations and File System Setup
 1. Clone this git repository to an accessible workspace folder.